- Poly Fluoro Ltd

-With new developments being constantly introduced in the polymer space, exciting new products are always entering the market.
+With new developments being constantly introduced in the high-performance polymer space, exciting new products are always entering the market.
 However, as the scale remains low, most new plastics remain prohibitively expensive but for the niche applications for which they may have been created.
-Through all this, the erstwhile stalwarts - PTFE and PEEK - have retained much of their effectiveness as increased scale and breath of application has allowed them to become more cost-effective and compete with existing medium-performance polymers on high-volume parts.
+Through all this, the erstwhile stalwarts - PTFE and PEEK - have retained much of their effectiveness as increased scale and breadth of application has allowed them to become more cost-effective and compete with existing medium-performance polymers on high-volume parts.

 Apart from PTFE and PEEK, it is also important to look at FEP and PFA.
-Both these polymer variants were an offshoot of PTFE.
+Both these high performance polymer variants were an offshoot of PTFE.
 Indeed, few realise that the trade name “Teflon”, which is used so interchangeably with PTFE does in fact cover PFA and FEP as well.